 VOLUNTEER TRAIL & PARK RANGER PROGRAM

 Do you like meeting new people, being outdoors, and sharing your enthusiasm for your local parks and trails?
 Then this program may be just for you.
 The City of Renton is looking for individuals to serve as Volunteer Trail and Park Rangers.
 This team of volunteers will patrol, by walking or in a provided vehicle, the beautiful Cedar River Trail, Liberty Park and Gene Coulon Memorial Beach Park.
-Tasks include, educating park visitors and trail users on rules and regulations, enhancing safety awareness, providing information and directions, watching for vandalism, and acting as "Good Will Ambassadors" for the City.
-You must be 21 years of age, attend training, and be willing to dedicate a minimum of one shift, of four hours per week.
-If this sounds like you, then click here for more information on how to get involved.
+Tasks include educating park visitors and trail users on rules and regulations, enhancing safety awareness, providing information and directions, watching for vandalism, and acting as "Good Will Ambassadors" for the City.
+You must be 21 years of age, attend training, and be willing to dedicate a minimum of one shift a week of two to four hours, per month.
+If this sounds like you, then click here for more information on how to get involved or download application.